davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

   - I installed the `git` command-line utility on this server, so you should also take advantage of that and backup your code using git (and github).

-- Okay let's get started back in.
-Open VS Code back up.
-If you don't see a new, blank window, then choose `File` menu and select `New Window`.
-In the blank editor window, look to the on the left-hand panel with the vertical bar of icons.
+- Open VS Code back up.
+If you don't see a new, blank window, then choose the `File` menu and select `New Window`.
+In the blank editor window, look on the left-hand panel with the vertical bar of icons.
 There's an icon called **Remote Explorer**.
 Click on it, then choose the profile you want to connect.
 It should simply be called `/home/yourUserName`.

   <img src="figures/Menubar_and_dchiu__SSH__149_165_174_87_2.png" width="250px" />

-- You will be prompted for your password (can be hard to miss) near the top of the editor, and afterwards, you should see the contents of your home directory once again.
+- You will be prompted for your password (this can be hard to miss) at the top of the VS Code editor, and afterwards, you should see the contents of your home directory once again.
 If you do, then you're connected back to the server!
 Happy programming!

 - **Accessing the Terminal** The command-line terminal (also called a _shell_) should show up on the bottom of your VS Code editor.
-If it's not there, go up to the `Terminal` menu and select `New Terminal`.
+If it's not there, go to the `Terminal` menu on the very top of your screen and select `New Terminal`.
 Here's what mine looks like:

   <img src="figures/dchiu__SSH__149_165_174_87_.png" width="500px" />